Differences Between Cost Center and Profit Center

-- A department within the organization: Profit centers can be departments within the organizations.
-For example, sales division is a profit center of every company.
-Sales division is a department and at the same time, it is within the organization.
+- A department within the organization: Profit centers can be departments.
+For example, the sales division is a profit center of every company.
+The sales division is a department, and at the same time, it is within the organization.

 - A strategic unit of a big organization: Profit centers can also be sub-units or strategic units of a big organization.
-For example, a restaurant can be a profit center of a huge hotel chain.
+For example, a restaurant can profit from a huge hotel chain.

 How to measure the performance of a particular profit center?

-There are actually five ways through which we can measure the performance of the profit center.
+There are five ways to measure the performance of the profit center.
 Let’s have a look at all of them –

 - Comparison between budget and profit: Every profit center creates a budget for the cost and revenue.
-When we compare with the actual cost and actual revenue, we get a direct measure of how much we are accurate in our assumption.
+When we compare with the actual cost and actual revenue, we directly measure how accurate we are in our assumption.

-- How much profit is generated per unit: As managers of profit centers, it becomes easier to look at the profits of the company and then divide it by the number of units sold.
+- How much profit is generated per unit: As managers of profit centers, it becomes easier to look at the company’s profits and then divide it by the number of units sold.
 As a result, we can get the profit per unit.

-- Percentage of net profit: If we simply take the net profit and divide it by sales, we will be able to get a net profit percentage.
+- Percentage of net profit: If we take the net profit and divide it by sales, we will get a net profit percentage.

 Profit Center Example